VAIBHAVPATEL97/SPAI-Chest-X-Ray-Pneumonia-Project/README.md

 [chest-x-ray-prediction](https://www.kaggle.com/iamsdt/chest-x-ray-prediction)

 ### Libraries version
+Prerequisite packages which should be there in your run environment to run this project model.
 | Package Name  | Version Number |
 | ------------- | ------------- |
 | Torch  | 1.2.0  |